Skip to content

 bash

 1. Mounts all GPUs into the Docker container.
+See Docker docs for more about the --gpus argument.

 3. PyTorch DataLoader workers need enough shared memory for IPC.
 Without this, they may run out of shared memory and die.